-- (1) The University will take appropriate action to respond to any identified misconduct. - (2) This may include: - (a) disciplinary action against people found to have engaged in misconduct; - (b) an apology to people affected by the misconduct; - (c) guidance; - (d) counselling; - (e) warning; or - (f) mediation or other dispute resolution process. - (3) The University will inform the reporter of the outcome of any investigation.
+- (1) The Company will take appropriate action to respond to any identified misconduct. - (2) This may include: - disciplinary action against people found to have engaged in misconduct in accordance with the Company's Internal Labor Rules; - (b) an apology to people affected by the misconduct;

+- (c) guidance;

+- (d) counselling;

+- (e) warning; or

+- (f) mediation or other dispute resolution process.

+- (3) The University will inform the reporter of the outcome of any investigation.